 Dr. Chris Brandl was Acting Chair during Dr. Litchfield's study leave from July 2013 to July 2014.
 During this time, Dr. Murray Junop was recruited to the Department from McMaster University.

 Dr. David Edgell was appointed as Acting Chair of the Department in 2017.

 Over the years, the Department of Biochemistry has been fortunate to have a group of dedicated and collegial faculty members and staff who are committed to the academic mission of the Department.
-The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Maureen Coleman (for some thirty years of service), Barbara Green, Ruth Webber, Debbie Cobban, Melita Hayes, Catherine Neelamkavil, Judy Penchuk, Lindsay Ralph, and Dr. Lynn Weir.
+The functions of graduate training, teaching, research, and contributions to the profession at large were facilitated in large measure by administrative staff, notably Debbie Cobban, Maureen Coleman (for some thirty years of service), Dr. Brian Dempsey, Barbara Green, Melita Hayes, Catherine Neelamkavil, Judy Penchuk, Lindsay Ralph, Ruth Webber, and Dr. Lynn Weir.
 The technical backup was provided first by William H. Green (also for over thirty years), followed by E. (Ted) C. Jarvis as Technical Officer, Walter Chung (technical support services), and Kyle Pollard as Manager of Operations and Safety.